cauldronio/cauldron-deployment/README.md

     - `CAULDRON_CONFIG_DIR`(`/tmp/cauldron-data`): location in the managed nodes where the configuration files for the containers will be stored.
     - `HATSTALL_ENABLED`(`false`): by default personal user information collected from the data sources is anonymized.
 If you want to see and manage user data from [Hatstall](https://github.com/chaoss/grimoirelab-hatstall) set this to True.
+    - `PA_TO_ES_ENABLED`(`false`): by default the Performance Analyzer metrics are not stored in Elasticsearch.
+Set this variable to True if you want to save those metrics and visualize them in Kibana.
     - `NUM_WORKERS`(5): number of [workers](https://gitlab.com/cauldronio/cauldron-worker/) that will analyze repositories concurrently.
     - `CAULDRON_HOST` (`localhost`): Public IP address to access Cauldron, or `localhost` for local deployments.
     - `WEB_HOST` (`cauldron_service`): IP address where the Web Server is hosted or, for single-host deployments, the name of the Web Server Docker container.